ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/our-first-amp-page.md

 [tip type="note"]

 **Note**: Can’t figure out how to correct an error based on the Debug and Learn More options in the AMP Validator extension?
-Read the full listing of validation errors and suggested corrective actions [here](https://www.ampproject.org/docs/troubleshooting/validation_errors).
+Read the full listing of validation errors and suggested corrective actions [here]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/validation-workflow/validation_errors.md', locale=doc.locale).url.path}}).

 [/tip]